Your phone is confiscated by the authorities. What can you do to minimize damage once it's returned to you?

 The SD card contains photos and other media; could contain chat logs, and other user-generated content.
 Not only can this data be used to build a profile on you, but can be used to map social connections between people you frequently communicate with, and they can unjustly become "persons of interest" to investigators.
 Such tactics can also be used, sometimes under the flimsiest of pretexts, to justify warrants for escalated surveillance on you in the near future.

 Depending on the circumstances of your arrest and the method of seizure of your mobile device, you are subject to a certain set of rights, laws, or protections.
-First off, know that it is your right to decline the warrantless search of your mobile phone.
+First off, know that in the U.S., it is your right to decline the warrantless search of your mobile phone.
 If you are arrested or taken into police custody, you should verbally state that you do not consent to a search of your devices.
 A law enforcement agency is only permitted to conduct a warrantless search of your device if a compelling case for an emergency can be made.

 If you find that you are the victim of an unlawful search by police officials, you have various avenues for recourse.

 If the authorities are using evidence obtained through an unlawful search of your mobile device against you in a criminal proceeding, you can move for that data to be suppressed under the Fourth Amendment right to freedom from incidental seizures.

 If information gleaned from the warrantless and/or non-consensual search of your mobile device is not used against you in a criminal proceeding, you have the right to sue the law enforcement agency or city for damages under Section 1983 of Title 42 of the U.S. Code.